 Methods we are using to manage the inherent reputational risk of being perceived as an unsustainable company driven by shifts in consumer preferences who increasingly prefer to lease green space include pursuing LEED certifications and engaging tenants in our sustainable business strategy though our annual tenant satisfaction survey.
-For example, Healthpeak now requires all new developments to be LEED certified to the greatest extent possible, and at this time we are implementing an average of 3 developments and 3 redevelopments a year.
-Additionally, in 2019, our annual tenant satisfaction survey included several questions related to green or sustainable initiatives, including tenant satisfaction with our commitment to sustainability, their likelihood of participating in our programs, how various initiatives would influence their rental decision and the importance of sustainability their employees and customers.
+For example, Healthpeak now requires all new developments to be LEED certified to the extent possible, and at this time we are implementing an average of approximately 5 developments and 5 redevelopments a year.
+Additionally, in 2020, our annual tenant satisfaction survey included several questions related to green or sustainable initiatives, including tenant satisfaction with our commitment to sustainability, their likelihood of participating in our programs, how various initiatives would influence their rental decision and the importance of sustainability to their employees and customers.
 The implementation of these measures and practices will appeal to those tenants who prefer to lease from sustainability-minded companies that offer efficient space, and aid in maintaining our esteemed sustainability reputation among our tenants.
 We believe these actions are likely to reduce reputational risks driven by shifts in consumer preferences by solidifying our esteemed sustainability reputation to tenants.
-The costs associated with LEED certified properties can average about \$500,000 (x6 a year), while the cost to administer our annual tenant satisfaction survey is approximately \$57,500, hence the total cost of response to this reputational risk would be \$3,057,000.
+The costs associated with LEED certified properties can average about \$500,000 (x10 a year), while the cost to administer our annual tenant satisfaction survey is approximately \$60,000, hence the total cost of response to this reputational risk would be \$5,060,000.